MuhammadDanyal-QuantumObsessed/Repetition-Code-QEC/README.md

 This project implements one of the simplest QEC codes — the **repetition code** — and studies how well it protects information as the amount of physical noise and the size (distance) of the code change.

-According to Google Quantum AI's research on superconducting quantum processors, error correction only works when the physical error rate is kept **below a critical threshold**; below that threshold, adding more physical qubits exponentially suppresses the logical error rate, while above it, larger codes actually perform worse.
+The quantum error correction only works when the physical error rate is kept **below a critical threshold**; below that threshold, adding more physical qubits exponentially suppresses the logical error rate, while above it, larger codes actually perform worse.
 This project reproduces that same qualitative behavior in simulation.

+> "If I copy the same piece of quantum information across many qubits, how much noise can I tolerate before the information is lost?"

+The project:
+- Builds a repetition code circuit with a chosen "distance" (a measure of how many qubits are used for protection).
+- Adds random noise to the circuit using a **phenomenological noise model** — a simplified, idealized way of injecting noise that is easy to simulate and is commonly used as a first step before testing more detailed, gate-by-gate noise models.
+- Uses a decoder to guess and undo the noise.
+- Measures how often the decoder guesses wrong (this is called the **logical error rate**).
+- Repeats this process for different code sizes and noise levels to find the **threshold**: the noise level below which adding more qubits actually helps, and above which it doesn't.

 ---

 ## 🧠 Background Concepts